ojlyons/UI-Challenge/README.md

 # UI-Challenge

-## Required (0/3)
+## Required (3/3)

-- [ ] Create a new Gradle project
+- [X] Create a new Gradle project
-- [ ] Implement Spring Boot into this project
+- [X] Implement Spring Boot into this project
-    - [ ] Run the Spring Boot server on port 80
+    - [X] Run the Spring Boot server on port 80
-- [ ] Create a landing page for the server using Angular 7.x.x (8 is ok) and Angular Material 7.x.x.
+- [X] Create a landing page for the server using Angular 7.x.x (8 is ok) and Angular Material 7.x.x.
 This page will serve as the home for all optional challenges.

 ## Optional (0/3)

 - [ ] Hello World
+    - [ ] User input field
+    - [ ] "Hello {NAME}" label somewhere
+    - [ ] The label dynamically updates with the user's input
 - [ ] GET
 - [ ] POST
 - [ ] Material